Transfer of shares in a Thai Company Limited

 SPA: A share sale and purchase agreement includes all rights and obligations of the parties, the share purchase price, the list of warranties, and other details of the share purchase.
 Typically, it does not contain the information necessary for the transfer of the shareholder position.
 This is done in a separate agreement, the share transfer instrument.

 Share transfer instrument: Thailand has the concept of registration of an accomplished share transfer, not of a share transfer through registration.
 Shares are transferred by agreement, not by the registration at the company or the company register at the Ministry of Commerce (DBD).
 The transfer of shares is void unless it is made in writing and signed by the transferor and the transferee whose signatures shall be certified by at least one witness.
 If there is more than one witness, each witness has to be present when both parties sign the transfer agreement together.
 To use one witness only to testify the signature of the seller and another witness, testifying that the seller signed the paper at another time and/or another place, makes the whole transfer invalid.
 The formal registration of such share transfer with the company or the DBD does not heal such voidness.

 Blank share transfers: A blank share transfer instrument is a written agreement to transfer the shares, signed by the current (typically Thai) shareholder, but without mentioning the name of the acquirer (assignee) and the date of the share transfer.
 Such a document is usually deemed to grant to the foreign investor protection against a no longer cooperative Thai majority shareholder.
-Under the law, such blank document is void because it does not meet the minimum formal requirements for a share transfer instrument.
+Under the law, such a blank document is void because it does not meet the minimum formal requirements for a share transfer instrument.
 Unfortunately, it is even void under the laws of Thailand, after it has been completed and the missing information is added to apparently meet all formal requirements.
 It might also have criminal implications.